bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.md

 make am335x_boneblack_defconfig
 ```

-To compile sdcard/u-boot.img and sdcard/MLO:
+To compile `sdcard/u-boot.img` and `sdcard/MLO`:
-Copy src/sdcard/u-boot/u-boot-2018.05.config file to .config
+ - Copy `src/sdcard/u-boot/u-boot-2018.05.config` file to `.config`
-make
+ - `make`

-To compile sdcard/u-boot.img.final and sdcard/MLO.final:
+To compile `sdcard/u-boot.img.final` and `sdcard/MLO.final`:
-Copy src/sdcard/u-boot-final/u-boot-2018.05.config to .config
+ - Copy `src/sdcard/u-boot-final/u-boot-2018.05.config` to `.config`
-Copy src/sdcard/u-boot-final/uEnv.txt to the U-boot toplevel source
+ - Copy `src/sdcard/u-boot-final/uEnv.txt` to the U-boot toplevel source
    directory (this contains default environment settings)
-make
+ - `make`

-This produces the sdcard/MLO and sdcard/u-boot.img files.
+This produces the `sdcard/MLO` and `sdcard/u-boot.img` files.

 #### Root filesystem

-The root filesystem is available in src/sdcard/rootfs.tar.xz
+The root filesystem is available in `src/sdcard/rootfs.tar.xz`

 To rebuild your kernel, extract the contents of this archive,
 as the kernel binary will contain the root filesystem (initramfs)